huaweicloud/terraform-provider-huaweicloud/docs/resources/lts_group.md

 The following arguments are supported:

+* `region` - (Optional) The region in which to obtain the log group resource.
+If omitted, the provider-level region will work as default.
+Changing this creates a new log group resource.

 * `group_name` - (Required)
   Specifies the log group name.
   Changing this parameter will create a new resource.